ebrandi/FDD-book/content/chapters/part1/chapter-04.md

 ### Bridging Theory and Practice

-So far, we’ve looked at these storage durations in an abstract way.
+So far, we've looked at these storage durations in an abstract way.
 But concepts really sink in when you see them in the wild, inside a real FreeBSD driver or subsystem function.
 Kernel code often mixes these durations: a few automatic locals for temporary values, some static structures for persistent state, and carefully managed dynamic memory for resources that come and go during runtime.

-To make this clearer, let’s walk through a real function from the FreeBSD 14.3 source tree.
-By following each variable and seeing how it’s declared, used, and eventually discarded or freed, you’ll gain an intuitive feel for how lifetime and scope interact in real-world kernel work.
+To make this clearer, let's walk through a real function from the FreeBSD 14.3 source tree.
+By following each variable and seeing how it's declared, used, and eventually discarded or freed, you'll gain an intuitive feel for how lifetime and scope interact in real-world kernel work.

 | Duration  | Created                 | Destroyed           | Memory area    | Typical declarations                          | Good driver use cases                               | Common pitfalls                                 | FreeBSD APIs to know                |